MicrosoftDocs/fabric-docs/docs/data-factory/dataflowgen2-overview.md

 ### Improved refresh history and monitoring

-With Dataflows Gen2 we introduce a new way for you to monitor your refreshes of your dataflows.
-We integrated support for [Monitor Hub](/monitorhuburl) as well as given our [Refresh History](./dataflows-refresh-history.md) experience a major upgrade.
+With Dataflows Gen2, we introduce a new way for you to monitor your refreshes of your dataflows.
+We integrated support for [Monitor Hub](/monitorhuburl) and given our [Refresh History](./dataflows-refresh-history.md) experience a major upgrade.

 ![Refresh History](./media/dataflowsgen2-monitoring/refresh-details.png)

 ### Integration with Data Pipelines

-Data pipelines allows you to group activities that together perform a task.
+Data pipelines allow you to group activities that together perform a task.
 An activity is a unit of work that can be executed.
 For example, an activity can copy data from one location to another, run a SQL query, execute a stored procedure, or run a Python notebook.

 A pipeline can contain one or more activities that are connected by dependencies.
 For example, you can use a pipeline to ingest and clean data from an Azure blob, and then kick off a Dataflow Gen2 to analyze the log data.
 You can also use a pipeline to copy data from an Azure blob to an Azure SQL database, and then run a stored procedure on the database.